I am going to do a Blogger.com Review, formerly Blogspot.com. This is a free domain service provider used as a publishing platform for content.

-If you do not have a passion for the niche are you going to be able to write fresh content?
-If not will you be able to afford to outsource blog writing to a freelance writer?
+If you do not have a passion for the niche, are you going to write fresh content?
+If not, will you be able to afford to outsource blog writing to a freelance writer?

 2. Save content.
-I think you save all of your blog articles into a file just in case Google cancels your blog.
+I think you save all of your blog articles into a file just if Google cancels your blog.

 3. Play it safe.
 You really have to follow everything Google says if you use the Blogger platform.

 Do not do anything resembling black hat promotion.
-Google will recognize this and your blog will be canceled.
+Google will recognize this and will cancel your blog.
 Stay strictly white hat.

-You can develop an authority blog quickly doing this and the chances of Google canceling you go way down.
-If you have any doubt do not do it should be your motto with Blogger.
+You can develop an authority blog quickly doing this, and the chances of Google cancelling you go way down.
+If you have any doubt, do not do it should be your motto with Blogger.

 Conclusion On My Blogger.com Review

 I had several blogger blogs over the years.
-One thing I did not like was having the Blogspot name in the URL.
+One thing I did not like had the Blogspot name in the URL.

-Anyone that uses the Internet on a regular basis knows this is a free blogging platform.
+Anyone that uses the Internet regularly knows this is a free blogging platform.
 It’s just not as professional as having your own domain name hosted with a professional hosting service.

 The other biggest problem is the fact that Google can cancel your blog at any time.
-I would definitely suggest you copy all content and keep it in a separate file just in case this happens to you.
+I would definitely suggest you copy all content and keep it in a separate file, just if this happens to you.

 I know I keep harping on this, but there is just no worse feeling than losing all your hard work and not understanding why.

-However, if you just want to do occasional posting, and don’t want to pay anything for a domain name or hosting, the Blogspot URL and blogger blog and platform might be just what you’re looking for.
+However, if you want to do occasional posts and don’t want to pay anything for a domain name or host, the Blogspot URL and blogger blog and platform might be just what you’re looking for.
 It is very s\easy to set up and use.